RumeelHussainbnb/CoreDAODocs/docs/FAQs/btc-staking-faqs.md

 ### 2. How BTC Native Staking Works

 With the non-custodial bitcoin staking, Core Chain's protocol incorporate bitcoin holders as the third part of Satoshi Plus consensus.
 Core Chain's methodology for integrating bitcoin staking centers on [CLTV timelock](https://en.bitcoin.it/wiki/Timelock#CheckLockTimeVerify).
 CLTV timelock are Bitcoin-native cryptographic feature that specify a condition under which the transaction output cannot be spent until a certain point in time has passed.
 This time can be defined in terms of a specific date and time or by block height.
-Rather than holders giving up custody of their bitcoins to external staking, stakers on Core DAO merely need to place their bitcoins in CLTV timelocks as part of a transaction, and the transaction can be designed to return the output after the time period has elapsed.
+Rather than holders giving up custody of their bitcoins to external staking, stakers on Core Chain merely need to place their bitcoins in CLTV timelocks as part of a transaction, and the transaction can be designed to return the output after the time period has elapsed.
 Within that transaction, stakers must include a script containing the same information that Bitcoin miners include in their delegated blocks:

 1. The address of the Core Validator the staker wants to delegate their bitcoin to.
 2. The address that the staker would like their CORE token rewards to be sent to.